termicoder/termicoder/README.md

 ### This should be designed so that it can be later made availible as a package in pip etc.
 ### This should be able to be extended to other judges easily so modularity is a priority
 ### The cli should be on similar grounds as git so use commands, arguments and optional arguments judiciously
+### Since being made in python ensure that it is cross platform (windows ,linux, mac) also try to be compactible with both on python 2 and 3

 # Current Ideas
 ## Setup